mircobabini/wp-hook-sniffer/README.md

 This plugin is to be used only in a development sandbox and not in a production environment.

 ## Contribute
-If you wanna contribute, pull requests on [github.com](https://github.com/mircobabini/wpml-shortcodes/pulls).
+If you wanna contribute, pull requests on [github.com](https://github.com/mircobabini/wp-hook-sniffer/pulls).

 ## Installation

-Simply search for ‘WPML Shortcodes’ in the Plugins Admin page, then install and activate it.
+Simply search for ‘WordPress Advanced Hook Sniffer’ in the Plugins Admin page, then install and activate it.
 That's it!

 ## Credits